We are upgrading our recommendation on CarMax to Outperform from

 through CarMax Auto Finance (CAF).

-In the first 9 months of fiscal 2014, Used Vehicle generated
+In the first nine months of fiscal 2015, Used Vehicle generated

-extended service plans (ESP), service department sales and
+commission on the sales of extended service plans (ESP), service

 CarMax Inc. (KMX): Read the Full Research